devleaks/lata-docs/docs/Configuration Files.md

   fast: 30```

 ### Key
-The key is the name of the model of service vehicle (example above: `small-train`).
+The key is the name of the type of service vehicle (example above: `small-train`).
-Please note that in the example above, the model correspond to a set of more than one object chained together, one after the other, each after a `lag` distance.

 ### Service
 Type of the service this vehicle is used for.
 This criteria is used when selecting a vehicle for a service.